 Bnei Akiva South Africa is a nationwide organization based in 3 of the nations metropolitan.

-Daily mincha-maariv has been combined with Mizrachi and happens every day at the Mizrachi shul on the YC campus with learning in between.
+Daily Mincha-Maariv takes place at the Mizrachi shul on the Yeshiva College campus with learning in between.

-Every shabbat afternoon we have Gurim meetings (grades 3-6) on the Yeshiva College campus.
+The Shabbat fun continues with afternoon Gurim activities (grades 3-6) on the Yeshiva College campus.

 We have a dedicated team of passionate Madrichim, including our two incredible Israeli Shlichot.